This is the multi-page printable view of this section. Click here to print.

 As a user of PR Focus, you can add one or more repositories that you want to watch.
 When you Fetch PRs, PR Focus makes API calls to GitHub to get open PRs for all of the repositories you’re watching, as well as updating existing PRs that PR Focus has previously ingested.

-You can view pull requests in a specific repository, or view an All Repositories dashboard that aggregates all the PRs across all the repositories you’re watching.
+You can view pull requests in a specific repository, or view an All Pull Requests dashboard that aggregates all important PRs across all the repositories you’re watching.

 You can customize the way PR Focus displays repository details, including: